MattWindsor91/roslyn/concepts/docs/tour.md

 Languages that implement multi-parameter concepts have various solutions to this, such as Haskell's type families and functional dependencies, and Rust's associated types.
-In Concept-C#, we currently have a simple system approximating associated types.
+Concept-C# has a simple system approximating associated types.
 Type parameters marked `[AssociatedType]` will be filled in by the concept witness inferrer as soon as it fixes an instance for a concept constraint that mentions that